Necrolesian/morrowind-mod-list/list.md

 ## [Melchior's Magnificent Manuscripts](https://www.nexusmods.com/morrowind/mods/45626)

 The main portion of this mod is mostly a mesh replacer for the vanilla books, with smoother, optimized meshes.
-The main reason we're downloading this mod, though, is for the optional sub-package, a patch for Daleth's Book Jackets which replaces Daleth's book meshes with better-looking and more optimized versions (though this will only be visible in-game for those meshes which the next mod on this list uses).
+The main reason we're downloading this mod, though, is for one of the optional sub-packages, a patch for Daleth's Book Jackets which replaces Daleth's book meshes with better-looking and more optimized versions (though this will only be visible in-game for those meshes which the next mod on this list uses).

 ## [Enchanted Library](https://www.nexusmods.com/morrowind/mods/48776)